sighupio/fury-kubernetes-dr/katalog/etcd-backup-pvc/README.md

 #### Target

 Backups are automatically saved at the root of the PVC volume.
-The name follows the following format: `fury-etcd-snapshot-YYYYMMDDHHMM.etcdb`.
+The name follows the following format: `<my-custom-prefix>YYYYMMDDHHMM.etcdb`.

+The prefix is configurable by setting the `backup-prefix` field inside the `etcd-backup-pvc-config` ConfigMap.

 #### Retention